Blockbuster Entertainment Awards: Subsequent awards

-The second Blockbuster Entertainment Awards were held on March 6, 1996 at the Pantages Theatre, and hosted by Kelsey Grammer.
-As Blockbuster was owned by Viacom, who also owned Paramount Pictures, MTV, Big Ticket Television and Worldvision Enterprises, producer Ken Ehrlich stated the awards "bent over backward" to avoid any connections with Paramount, in order to give the awards more credibility.
+The 2nd Blockbuster Entertainment Awards were held on March 6, 1996 at the Pantages Theatre, and hosted by Kelsey Grammer.
+As Blockbuster was owned by Viacom at the time, who also owned Paramount Pictures, MTV, Big Ticket Entertainment and Worldvision Enterprises, producer Ken Ehrlich stated the awards "bent over backward" to avoid any connections with Paramount, in order to give the awards more credibility.
 Paramount productions were nominated for only 5 of the 49 nominations, though coverage of the awards switched from CBS to the United Paramount Network.
-Unlike the first ceremony, which was taped and aired later, the 2nd ceremony was aired live.
+Unlike the first ceremony, which was broadcast as a pre-recorded special, the second ceremony was aired live.
+According to Billboard, over 3 million viewers watched the broadcast.
+Winners were chosen by votes cast between December 29, 1995 and January 16, 1996 by over 10 million Blockbuster patrons and Internet voters.

 The 3rd Blockbuster Entertainment Awards were held on March 11, 1997, at the Pantages Theatre.
 Over 11 million votes were cast, which made it the largest publicly-voted awards presentation in history at the time.
 Reba McEntire, Tony Rich, Blackstreet and Garth Brooks performed live.

 The 4th Annual Blockbuster Entertainment Awards were held on March 10, 1998, at the Pantages Theatre.
 Once again over 11 million votes were cast.
 Boyz II Men, Garth Brooks, Mariah Carey and Savage Garden performed live.

 The 5th Blockbuster Entertainment Awards were held on June 16, 1999 at the Shrine Auditorium.
-Approximately 6.5 million people watched the awards on television.
-Harry Connick, Jr. described his nomination for Best Actor for the critically panned film Hope Floats as "absolutely insane".
+It was the first ceremony to air on Fox, where approximately 6.5 million people watched the awards on television.
+Harry Connick Jr. described his nomination for Best Actor for the critically panned film Hope Floats as "absolutely insane".

 The 6th Blockbuster Entertainment Awards were held on May 9, 2000 at the Shrine Auditorium, and for the first time presented awards for video games in addition to music and film.
 Christina Aguilera and the Backstreet Boys both received two awards.

 The 7th and final Blockbuster Entertainment Awards were held on April 10, 2001, at the Shrine Auditorium.
 Approximately 4.5 million people watched the awards on television.
 Stevie Nicks, Sheryl Crow, Joe, Mystikal, LeAnn Rimes and Ricky Martin performed live at the event.